freenas/freenas-docs/userguide/storage.rst

      Add a Passphrase to an Encrypted Pool

-  Creating a passphrase changes this button to :guilabel:`Change Passphrase`.
+  Creating a passphrase changes the option to :guilabel:`Change Passphrase`.
 The administrator password is also required to change the passphrase.
 Setting :guilabel:`Remove Passphrase` invalidates the current pool passphrase.
   Creating or changing a passphrase invalidates previously downloaded recovery key files for this pool.

-* :guilabel:`Add Recovery Key`: Generate a new recovery key.
-This screen prompts for the %brand% administrative password.
-The recovery key is only saved to the client system.
-This recovery key can be used to unlock or import the pool if the passphrase is forgotten.
+* :guilabel:`Add Recovery Key`: Generate and download a new recovery key file.
+The %brand% administrative password is required.
+Previously downloaded recovery key files for the pool are invalidated.

 * :guilabel:`Delete Recovery Key`: Invalidate any previously downloaded recovery key files for this pool.

-* :guilabel:`Encryption Rekey`: This resets the encryption on the GELI master key and invalidates all encryption keys, recovery keys, and passphrase for the pool.
+* :guilabel:`Encryption Rekey`: This resets the encryption on the GELI master key and invalidates all encryption keys, recovery keys, and any passphrase for the pool.
 A dialog opens to save a backup of the new encryption key.
-Create a new passphrase to enable locking the pool and add a recovery key to replace any previously generated recovery key.
+Create a new passphrase to enable locking the pool and add a recovery key to replace any previously generated recovery key files.

   If a re-key fails on a multi-disk system, an alert is generated. **Do not ignore this alert** as doing so may result in the loss of data.